jaantollander/masters-thesis/content/10_introduction.md

 The thesis is structured as follows.
 In Section \ref{high-performance-computing}, we present a general overview of high-performance computing and related software.
 Section \ref{puhti-cluster-at-csc} covers the configuration of the Puhti cluster.
-We describe the monitoring system and how we collect data in Section \ref{monitoring-system}.
+We describe the monitoring system such as how we collect data, what data we collect, how we store it and how we analyze the data in Section \ref{monitoring-and-analysis}.
-Section \ref{analyzing-statistics} explains how we analyze the statistics.
 Finally, we present our result in Section \ref{results}.